 In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of American Equity Investment Life Holding Company at December 31, 2004 and 2003, and the consolidated results of its operations and its cash flows for each of the three years in the period ended December 31, 2004, in conformity with U.S. generally accepted accounting principles.
 Also, in our opinion, the related financial statement schedules, when considered in relation to the financial statements taken as a whole, present fairly in all material respects the information set forth therein.

-As discussed in Note 1 to the consolidated financial statements, on December 31, 2003, the Company changed its method of reporting certain variable interest entities retroactive to January 1, 2003, and as discussed in Note 2 to the consolidated financial statements, during the first quarter of 2005, the Company changed its method of accounting for a variable interest entity retroactive to January 1, 2003.
+As discussed in Note 1 to the consolidated financial statements, the Company changed its method of reporting certain variable interest entities, in response to a new accounting standard that became effective December 31, 2003.

-/s/ Ernst & Young LLP
+/s/ ERNST & YOUNG LLP